 |

-Cox Conserves Heroes is an awards program created by Cox Enterprises and The Trust for Public Land (TPL) that honors Heroes among us who work to create, preserve, improve or enhance the shared outdoor places in our communities.
+Cox Conserves Heroes is an awards program created by Cox Enterprises and The Trust for Public Land (TPL) that honors volunteers who create, preserve or enhance the shared outdoor places in our communities.
 The program takes place in multiple Cox locations across the nation.
-To determine if the program is taking place in your community, please visit the market navigation on the left.
+Nearly $500,000 has been donated to local nonprofits and more than 140 volunteers have been honored through the Cox Conserves Heroes program.
+To determine if the program is taking place in your community, please visit the area navigation on the left.

 Phase One: Nominations

-To select the Hero, each community is encouraged to nominate eco-friendly individuals.
-A Hero should be someone who has helped to create, protect and/or care for an outdoor place available for public relaxation, reflection or recreation by the community.
+To select the Hero, each community is encouraged to nominate environmental volunteers.
+A nominee should be someone who has helped to create, protect and/or preserve an outdoor place available for public relaxation, reflection or recreation by the community.
 Learn who is eligible.

 Phase Two: Finalists

-TPL screens the initial applicants to a pool of twenty.
-The Heroes Judging Circle, a panel of civic leaders within the conservation field, then selects the top finalists (the number may vary per market).
+The Heroes Judging Circle, a panel of civic leaders within the conservation field, selects the top three finalists.

 Phase Three: Voting